 - Be prepared to cover cherry trees with netting in late winter when buds begin to appear; netting will keep birds from eating the new buds.

 - Cherries begin to bear fruit 3 to 7 years after planting.

-- Cherry harvest lasts about six weeks.
+- The cherry harvest lasts about six weeks.

-- Let cherries ripen on the tree for best flavor; a ripe cherry will be soft and sweet.
+- Let cherries ripen on the tree for the best flavor; a ripe cherry will be soft and sweet.
 Cherries do not continue to ripen off the tree.

 - Rain and wet weather at harvest time will require fruit to be picked early to prevent fruits from splitting.
 Pick split fruits immediately and use them fresh.

 - Cut fruits from the tree with a pruner leaving the stems attached to the fruit.
 Fruit with the stem attached stores better than fruit without the stem.
 Leaving the stem behind can leave the tree susceptible to disease.

 - Freshly picked cherries will keep for a day or two if washed, dried, and stored in the refrigerator; yellow cherries may not keep their color.